Billy Elliot

-Billy Elliot is a 2000 British coming-of-age comedy-drama film directed by Stephen Daldry and written by Lee Hall.
-Set in County Durham in North East England during the 1984–1985 miners' strike, the film is about a working-class boy who discovers a passion for ballet.
+Billy Elliot is a 2000 British coming-of-age drama film directed by Stephen Daldry and written by Lee Hall.
+Set in County Durham in North East England during the 1984–1985 miners' strike, the film is about a working-class boy who has a passion for ballet.
 His father objects, based on negative stereotypes of male ballet dancers.
 The film stars Jamie Bell as 11-year-old Billy, Gary Lewis as his father, Jamie Draven as Billy's older brother, and Julie Walters as his ballet teacher.

 Adapted from a play called Dancer by Lee Hall, development on the film began in 1999.
-Around 2,000 boys were considered for the role of Billy before Bell was chosen for the role.
-Filming began in the North of England in August 1999.
+Around 2,000 boys were considered for the role of Billy before Bell was chosen.
+Filming began in the North East of England in August 1999.
 Greg Brenman and Jon Finn served as producers, while Stephen Warbeck composed the film's score.
 Billy Elliot is a co-production among BBC Films, Tiger Aspect Pictures and Working Title Films.